permacommons/ccd/README.md

 - Press `Tab` to view your most frequently used directories
 - Shows directories sorted by usage count (most used first)
 - Press `Tab` again to return to search mode
-- Shows "No frequently used directories found" if none exist

 ### Direct Search
 ```bash